rapid7/insightconnect-plugins/plugins/bitwarden/help.md

 #### Delete a Member

-This action is used to permanently deletes a member from the organization.
+This action is used to permanently delete a member from the organization.
 This cannot be undone.
 The user account will still remain.
 The user is only removed from the organization.

 ##### Input